clkwan/Calculator-using-TDD/README.md

 ### Things to note
 * Entering a non-number will end the script and will ask the user to please try again.
 * Square root of a number must be positive.
 Imaginary numbers are not allow.
-* Floating point numbers are allowed
+* Decimal numbers are allowed

 ## Running test.py
 test.py can be run using an IDE or via command line by directing to the respective folder and typing